 “What are you staring at?”Matt turned around and continued to ask.

-- I know this tune - I said: - Dead of Winter Nights -, in Kentucky, my father used to play this tune on the violin, the tune was very slow, my father said, his rhythm was like "The breath of a meditating person -.It's an old English ballad from the Lake District that I once studied.It tells the story of two lovers who got separated on a snowy January night.
+“I know this tune” I said: “《Dead of Winter Nights》, in Kentucky, my father once played this tune on the violin.
+The melody was very slow.
+My father said that its rhythm was like "a sit-inHuman breathing”.It's an old English ballad from the Lake District that I once studied.It tells the story of two lovers who got separated on a snowy night in January.

 They ran away from their respective homes, arranged to elope, and agreed to meet under an oak tree, but a blizzard came.
 They called each other's names in the raging snow and wind, but to no avail.
-Their voices were drowned in the roar of the blizzard, and they could not hear anything at all.Unable to hear each other.In the end, they huddled under different trees and died alone: - On the snow, two footprints appeared, one leaving to the west, one extending to the east, two still figures, on the tree roots, in thisIn the dead of winter night, we will never meet.”
+Their voices were drowned in the roar of the blizzard, and they could not hear anything at all.Unable to hear each other.In the end, they huddled under different trees and died alone: “ On the snow, two footprints appeared, one leaving to the west, one extending to the east, two still figures, on the tree roots, in this dead silenceOn winter nights, we will never meet.”

-When I think about this, I recall that in the summer in Kentucky, white moths flew around the porch, and my brother and I lay on our backs with our hands on our bellies, feeling the slow rhythm coming from my father's feet》—the sound of his boots on wood.The grasshopper on the tree blends the entire night.
+When I think about this, I recall that in the summer in Kentucky, white moths flew around the porch, and my brother and I lay on our backs with our hands on our bellies, feeling the slow rhythm coming from my father's feet--—the sound of his boots on wood.The grasshopper on the tree blends the entire night.

-—Just leave for a moment, I said to Matt and Lawrence.
+“Get away for a moment, I said to Matt and Lawrence.

 I walked through the crowd in the direction of the music.In the room, which smelled of soap, beer, and tobacco, I leaned against the wall, my butt touching the end of the piano, and watched David play.His eyes were closed, the cigarette in his mouth was almost extinguished, smoke slowly rose on his face, his black hair was combed back, his head was rhythmic with the chorus, I watched his figure.

-“Where did you learn it?– I asked him as the song ended.
+”Where did you learn it?“I asked him as the song ended.

-—I’m from Kentucky—I told him.
+”I'm from Kentucky%I told him.

 “Lyon”.I said.